The M4 carbine has evolved from the M16A2 assault rifle, which was highly popular in the United States Army.

 Weight

-The best scopes for compact rifles and those that weigh under 16 ounces as they prevent adding unnecessary weight.
-You can find lighter optics (sometimes going as low as 9 ounces), but they’ll have fewer features and might not last for as long as you’d like.
+In my experience, the best scopes for compact rifles are those weighing under 16 ounces, as they prevent unnecessary bulk.
+You can find lighter optics (some even as light as 9 ounces), but they’ll likely have fewer features and may not be as durable as you’d like.

 Intended use

 The M4 is ideal for law enforcement, sport shooting, and self-defense.
-So a scope with variable magnification is a perfect choice.
+Therefore, a scope with variable magnification is a fantastic choice.

 Eye relief